 Giovanni

-Ok, this is the last first-generation gym leader, I swear.
+Okay, this is the last first-generation gym leader, I swear.
 I can’t not include Giovanni, the original final challenge of the eight gym gauntlet in Kanto, the leader of Team Rocket, and the man who is going to use fissure to make you hate, and I mean hate, one-shot K.O. attacks.
-Like the other two Kantonians we’ve included, Giovanni is pretty easy work with a water-type on side, but that doesn’t make him any less intimidating a foe the first time around.
+Like the other two Kantonians we’ve included, Giovanni is pretty easy to work with a water-type on your side, but that doesn’t make him any less intimidating a foe the first time around.

 Whitney